Byrd Park: History

 In 1873, the city of Richmond began the creation of a new municipal waterworks system, in order to replace an earlier one which had become insufficient for the growing city.
 In 1874, a site was chosen upriver to the west of the city, and from 1875 to 1888, the land was acquired and the reservoir constructed.
 The pit used for building up the earthen berms became what is now Fountain Lake, itself fed by the reservoir.
 In 1884, the New Pump-House was completed at the base of the hill, drawing water from the defunct James River and Kanawha Canal and pumping it up to the reservoir.
 The large tract of parkland surrounding the reservoir was descriptively named New Reservoir Park, with the equally aptly named Boulevard serving to house the water main leading from the reservoir to the thoroughfare of Broad Street, simultaneously providing access to the park.

 By 1907, the park had been renamed William Byrd Park, and by 1914 plans had begun for the construction of two additional lakes: Shield's Lake and Swann Lake.

 The park's Statue of Christopher Columbus, erected in 1927, was controversial at the time of its construction because it honored Italian-Americans in a climate of increasing anti-immigration sentiment.
-In 2020, during the George Floyd riots, Columbus became controversial for a different reason: his killing of native Americans and his initiation of the slave trade.
+In 2020, during the George Floyd protests, Columbus became controversial for a different reason: his killing of Native Americans and his initiation of the slave trade.
 On June 9, 2020, citizens toppled the statue after vandalizing it and then threw it into Fountain Lake.

 In 2016, the Richmond Police Memorial Research and Relocation Site Committee completed the relocation of the Richmond Police Memorial to Byrd Park.
 The memorial is an 8-foot-tall bronze statue of a police officer carrying a girl clutching a teddy bear, along with a plaque of the names of 28 Richmond police officers killed from 1869 to 2003.
 The memorial was moved from the park after being vandalized following the murder of George Floyd.